-Students are internally assessed part way through Year 10 in order to accurately set according to ability.
+Students are assessed part way through each year in order to accurately set according to ability.
 Further assessment takes place during mock examinations in both years.

 Where this Qualification Leads

-Students who gain a good grade (B or above) in the Additional Science course, and in the component that they wish to study further, may take A level sciences.
-A good grade (C or above) may also be helpful in vocational courses such as hairdressing, environmental studies and engineering.
+Students who gain a good grade (B or above) in the Combined Science (Trilogy) course, and in the component that they wish to study further, may take A level sciences.
+A good grade may also be helpful in vocational courses.

 Exam Board: AQA